thomasbyttebier/thomasbyttebier/_posts/2019-12-06-enhancing-a-physical-exhibition-visit-through-digital.md

 Although the Serpentine Galleries app looks good from a visual design standpoint, a downside was the rather complex way of navigating inside the app.
 I recalled using it a few years ago, and being left frustrated.

 Another interesting take on digital visitor tools came from the [Hirshhorn Museum](https://hirshhorn.si.edu/).
 They created the [Hirshhorn Eye](https://hirshhorn.si.edu/hi/) (in short called Hi), a native mobile app that allows visitors to scan works of art as they wander through the galleries.
 Upon scanning, a video of the artist appears, giving more context about the piece of art.
+Here's what that looks like:

 ![The Hirshhorn Eye app: visitors scan the artwork upon which a video of the artist appears.]({{site.baseurl}}{{page.imgpath}}hirschhorn-eye.jpg)